 Minimum size requirements

 The clear space surrounding any WMU logo should be, at a minimum, .25 inches on all sides.
 The height of any WMU logo should not appear any less than 1 inch in print.
 Contact the Office of University Relations to obtain permission to use the promotional art at any size smaller than described here.
 A decreased size may be necessary for printing on novelty items for instance.

-The colors for the University promotional mark and signatures are WMU gold, now available as a custom mix, WMU brown (Pantone 4625), black and white.
-The University promotional mark may only be reproduced in these colors as illustrated in this document.
-Downloads are available online.
+The primary color palette for the University promotional mark and signatures are WMU gold, now available as a custom mix, WMU brown (Pantone 4625), black and white.
+The University promotional mark may only be reproduced in these colors.
 Printing the promotional mark in brown is only permitted for gold novelty items.